 He told me: “If you have a good retention rate, nothing else matters.”

 Many of our customers own/run eCommerce stores.
 They use Viral Loops, mainly to acquire new customers or to generate buzz for a new product in their store.

-Yes, is an affordable way to fill the top of your funnel with hot leads, but is acquisition what an eCommerce store needs to grow?
+Yes, referral marketing is an affordable way to fill the top of your funnel with hot leads, but is acquisition what an eCommerce store needs to grow?